Sources: Titans plan to start Gabbert vs. Jaguars

 The Tennessee Titans are planning to start quarterback Blaine Gabbert against his former team, the Jacksonville Jaguars, on Sunday, sources told ESPN's Adam Schefter.

-Marcus Mariota's status has been closely monitored all week as he tries to overcome the elbow injury he suffered in the season opener against Miami and which kept him out of last week's win over Houston.
+Marcus Mariota's status has been closely monitored all week as he tries to overcome the elbow injury he sustained in the season opener against the Miami Dolphins and which kept him out of last week's win over the Houston Texans.

 Tennessee still is hoping Mariota can regain the feel in his hand for the grip of the football as soon as possible, but the plan going into Sunday is to start Gabbert, sources said.